ExaWorks/psij-python/scripts/WORKFLOW-EXAMPLES.md

 ## Executing a singularity conatiner

 We will run the PDF2Wordcloud example in a container.
 We will use the docker conatiner described above and execute it with singularity.
+In this case the spec defines the execution of a container with singularity.
+The actual command line tool is passed as an optional argument after all requiered singularity options.

 ```
 import os